MoritzR/fints2ledger/CONTRIBUTING.md

 The Apps entrypoint is in the [app](app/) directory.
 There isn't much code there, so you can also skip right to [Lib.ts](src/Lib.ts).
 You can explore the code from there.

+The python code that is used to download the transaction can be found in [data/pyfints.py](data/pyfints.py).

 ### Dependency Injection
 Some functions, like
 ```haskell